 Referring to the legendary Parisian brasserie on Boulevard de Montparnasse, French historian Georges Viaud once remarked: “If the tables [here] could talk, they would tell the story of La Coupole’s role in the history of 20th-century art.”

 The place does feel spookily permeated with literary and artistic mojo.
-Walking through the doors transports you to Paris circa 1927, at the height of the jazz age and a feverishly innovative period in the arts.
+Walking through the doors transports you to Paris circa 1927, the height of the jazz age and a feverishly innovative period in the arts.
 It isn’t a stretch to imagine regular patrons such as Simone De Beauvoir and Jean-Paul Sartre, Pablo Picasso, Marc Chagall, André Dérain, Colette and Tamara de Lempicka coming through the heavy glass and metal doors, then sashaying through the enormous Art-Deco dining room to their regular tables.
 In later years, it’s been favored by the likes of Edith Piaf, Hemingway, Albert Camus, Serge Gainsbourg and Patti Smith.
 At one of the tables, Camus celebrated his Nobel Prize in literature with friends and fellow writers.
 At another, Josephine Baker frequently sat.

-An Enduring Mystique in the Hipster Age
+An Enduring Mystique

 The iconic brasserie and its “Bar américain” (American-style bar) is so synonymous with art history and the Paris intelligensia that it’s managed to retain its standing.
 That’s a remarkable feat in the era of mass tourism and what many have called the “Disneyfying” of the capital.